 Infrared (IR) communication port (built-in into a computer or in form of a USB adapter) compatible with IrDA standard v.
 1.0 or newer is required.
 To install IrDA adapter follow an instruction delivered in its package.

 The Neurobit Lite device should be set with IR port oriented towards IR port of your computer, no more than 0.5m from it, without physical obstructions between both entities, preferably on the same axis.
-There should be no other active IrDA devices (like cell phones) nearby.
+There should be no other active IrDA devices nearby.

 (In order to uninstall the application the uninstall.bat program from the application folder can be used.)

-The main application window is divided into several tabs, which can be selected in the bar below main menu or with Next button in lower right corner of the window.
-Apart from the common Session tab there are tabs of options depending on a selected device.
-These are a General tab with general device options and several tabs with settings for individual measurement channels.
-There may also appear additional tabs for some devices, e.g. Test tab.
-The Record tab enables to run measurements with configuration set on previous tabs.
+The main application window is divided into several tabs, which can be selected in the bar below main menu or with the Next button in lower right-hand corner of the window.
+The tabs contain options which depend on a selected device.
+These are the General tab with general device options and several tabs with settings for individual measurement channels.
+Additional tabs may also appear for some devices, e.g. Test tab.
+The Record tab enables recording with configuration set on previous tabs.

-As an example, settings for Neurobit Optima 2 device are described below.
-(Use of Neurobit Driver 3.0 is also assumed.)
-Please consult instruction manual of your device model and version to learn about available settings.
+As an example, settings for Neurobit Optima+ 4 device are described below.
+Please consult instruction manual of your device model to learn about available settings.

 If this field is empty (or set to 0), the recording time is not automatically limited (measurement should be stopped manually).

-One of measurement devices supported by the application is selected here.
+One of the measurement devices supported by the application is selected here.

-Output format - selects format of the recording file.
+Output format - format of the recording file.

 EDF is a default.
 It is one of often used de facto standards for physiological signals.

 Many other formats for bio-signal files are in use, e.g. BDF, GDF, EEG, CNT, AVG.
-If you need a file in another format, you can use one of free EDF converters available in the web.
+If you need a file in another format, you can use one of free EDF converters available in the web, such as EDFbrowser.

 Output file - name of the recording file (including its folder